Skip to main content

 Union County Budget & Contracts

-Union County's adopted budget has grown roughly 89% since FY 2018-19, from about $37 million to roughly $70 million.
+Union County's adopted budget has grown roughly 88% since FY 2018-19, from about $37 million to roughly $70 million in FY 2026-27.
 Vendor-level disbursements are not disclosed in the approved budgets -- so what the public can see, and what it cannot, are two very different records.

 Fiscal yearTotal adoptedGeneral fundEst. property tax revenuePermanent rateCommissionersBudget officerSource